Maya Lasker-Wallfisch: Author

-In 2020 German publishing house Suhrkamp Verlag published her memoirs entitled "Letter to Breslau", in which she explores her family's history and the transgenerational transmission of trauma.
-In an interview with the Jewish Chronicle she describes her motivation as follows: "I longed to have three generations of Laskers in the same place, because my grandparents could never be in a room together with us.
+In 2020, German publishing house Suhrkamp Verlag published Lasker-Wallfisch's memoir, titled Letter to Breslau.
+In this work, Lasker-Wallfisch explores her family's history and the transgenerational transmission of trauma.
+In an interview with The Jewish Chronicle, she describes her motivation as follows: "I longed to have three generations of Laskers in the same place, because my grandparents could never be in a room together with us.
 Now they have a home in my book.
 Though there is no cemetery to visit, I hope I’ve given them back, the Laskers of Breslau, a place to be."